microsoft/vscode-cmake-tools/docs/target_debugging.md

 the path/architecture/debugger for an executable.
 All this is determined automatically by CMake Tools when a target-based debug is invoked.

+**NOTE:** CMake Tools extension assumes ``ms-vscode.cpptools`` is used for debugging C/C++ programs.
+If you work with other languages or have another debugger extension, you may use integration with launch.json as described below.

 ## Selecting a Debug Target
 Once project is configured and generated CMake Tools uses metadata from CMake to automatically discover your executables and the paths that they are written to.